DataDog/storedog/services/attackbox/README.md

 ## Deployment

-The attack box is configurable via environment variables in the `docker compose` command:
+The attack box is configurable via environment variables found in the `.env` file.
 - **ATTACK_SSH**: Set to `1` to run the SSH attack script against the discounts container
-- **ATTACK_GOBUSTER**: Set to `1` to run the Gobuster tool for crawling directories on the frontend container
+- **ATTACK_GOBUSTER**: Set to `1` to run the Gobuster tool for crawling directories on the container specified in `ATTACK_HOST`
 - **ATTACK_HYDRA**: Set to `1` to run the Hydra tool for brute force login
 - **ATTACK_SSH_INTERVAL**: Number of seconds between SSH attack invocations (if ommited, SSH attack will run once)
 - **ATTACK_GOBUSTER_INTERVAL**: Number of seconds between GOBUSTER invocations (if ommited, GOBUSTER will run once)